Martha Christensen: Research

 Christensen's research covered a wide variety of mycological topics, and she was supported in that work by over 60 grants.
-Over the course of her career she gathered free-dried a large fungal spore collection that was eventually donated to the Westerdijk Fungal Biodiversity Institute.
+Over the course of her career she gathered a large freeze-dried fungal spore collection that was eventually donated to the Westerdijk Fungal Biodiversity Institute.
 The species Penicillium christenseniae, Penicillium marthae-christenseniae, and Aspergillus christenseniae were named in her honor.